Home Compare CHRW vs KNIN.SW

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (CHRW: Russell 1000, KNIN.SW: STOXX 600).

-The lead is spread across stability and profitability, rather than sitting in one isolated gap.
+The clearest separation starts in growth, but stability adds another real layer to the result.
 C.H.
 Robinson Worldwide, Inc. leads by 14 points on the overall comparison score.

 INDUSTRY COMPARISON